Culture & Wildlife of Uganda & Rwanda

 Day 7 Gorilla Trekking (1B)

 Head into Bwindi Impenetrable National Park to meet the park ranger/guide for orientation.
 Embark on the trek, which can vary in length and difficulty, depending on the location of the gorilla family that’s being visited.
 Spend 1 hr (max) observing these beautiful and endangered creatures, a truly privileged experience.
 Trek back and return to town.
 Enjoy free time in the afternoon.

 Day 8 Bwindi/Kigali (1B, 1L)

 Cross the border into Rwanda, then head to the capital city, Kigali.
 Visit the genocide museum to learn more about the dark history of this fascinating country.
+Enjoy lunch at the G Adventures supported Nyamirambo Women’s Centre.
 Tour ends on arrival at hotel.

 Kigali Genocide Memorial Visit